6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 One of the main ideas behind sustainability reporting is the relationship between an organization and its stakeholders.
 Customers, investors, business partners, experts and NGOs are often influenced by the organization or its activities.
 As a result of this, stakeholders may request information regarding a company’s on companies’ sustainability performance.
 Yet, it has become a real challenge for companies to respond efficiently and effectively.

-Therefore, preparing a sustainability report which discloses all of the material aspects of a company’s performance could prove to be an effective part of stakeholder engagement, showing how a company performs against its objectives and strategic goals.
+Preparing a sustainability report which discloses all of the material aspects of a company’s performance is an effective part of stakeholder engagement, showing how a company performs against its objectives and strategic goals.

-- Effective practices in sustainability reporting from several industries are based on eight areas that focus on what and how companies are communicating and engaging with their stakeholders.
+- Effective practices in sustainability reporting from several industries are based on eight areas that focus on what and how companies communicate and engage their stakeholders.
 These eight areas are:

 - scope and strategy